 contains showrooms, bulky goods services and a light industrial area between Panther Place and Austin Street.
 The more continuous row of warehouse buildings on the south side of Heidelberg Road is complemented by a more varied built form to the north, consisting of warehouses, a car sales yard, residential buildings and most notably the three storey heritage building of the Grandview Hotel on the corner with Station Street.
 Heidelberg Road narrows slightly at this point, gaining a sense of enclosure.
-The precinct has no nature strip on either side of

-Heidelberg Road, landscaping is sporadic and the footpath is hard on edge with the road.
+The precinct has no nature strip on either side of Heidelberg Road, landscaping is sporadic and the footpath is hard on edge with the road.
 Numerous properties have front setbacks that are occupied by car parking, whilst others have retained the building line with the footpath.

-Precinct 3 - Heidelberg Road Neighbourhood Activity
+Precinct 3 - Heidelberg Road Neighbourhood Activity Centre

-Centre is located predominantly east of the Chandler Highway and Grange Road intersection.
-The precinct is nominated as a Neighbourhood Activity Centre in the Yarra Planning Scheme, although not in the Darebin Planning Scheme.
-Heidelberg Road narrows significantly to approximately 13 metres, reinforcing a sense of enclosure.
-The northern side is dominated by warehouse buildings, a storage facility, and a car yard.
-The southern side contains the APM site, where the approved Development Plan will allow a mix of medium and denser housing, a new shopping centre with supermarkets, specialty shops and office space.
-The APM will create a new contemporary architectural character, with taller buildings, widened footpaths, and tree planting along the south side of Heidelberg Road.
-East of Park Avenue, the built form changes towards a more traditional shopping strip of smaller shop fronts.
-The southern side of the precinct also includes an island site at 582 Heidelberg Road, although it is not part of the City of Yarra's NAC.
+is located predominantly east of the Chandler Highway and Grange Road intersection, within which Heidelberg Road narrows significantly (13 metres approx.).
+Currently, warehouse buildings and a storage facility dominate the northern side up to Harker Street, with future development on the APM site creating a modern identity to the south.
+A small nature strip separates footpath from road.
+The approved Development Plan for the APM will allow a mix of medium and denser housing, a new shopping centre with supermarkets, specialty shops and office space.
+The APM will create a new contemporary architectural character with taller buildings, widened footpaths, and tree planting along the south side of Heidelberg Road.
+East of Harker Street and Park Avenue, the built form changes towards a more traditional shopping strip of smaller shop fronts.
+The narrow corridor of Heidelberg Road reinforces a sense of enclosure.
+The precinct includes an island site at 582 Heidelberg Road, although it is not part of the NAC proper.